ObenaufLab/CaTCH/README.md

 treatmentA_2    treatmentA  red
 ```

-Alternatively, the above two tables can be combined into a single table for both uses.
-This is convenient when the input BAM contains all the samples
+Alternatively, for convenience, the above two tables can also be combined into a single table used both for demultiplexing and compiling the report.

-to be included in the report.
+Both the quantifier and report can recognize this format.
+If using mutiple BAMs, each BAM will still need its own table for demultiplexing, but you can then just combine the rows of the two tables to create the table for the joined report.

 ```
 Barcode Sample  Treatment   Colour